Di2g10/attribution-mock-data-model/README.md

 - `KEYRING_MARKETO_KEEPER`: `EXAMPLEKEEPERID`
 - `KEYRING_MARKETO_URL`: `https://marketo.com`
 - `KEYRING_MARKETO_CLIENT_ID`: `sdgklsdngjnadgadnvljkad`

+### 1.2.
+Snowflake Environment Setup
+To setup this project to work with the Snowflake environments managed by GitLab you need to configure the `gitlab_prep/snowflake_schema_setup.json` file to contain the configuration related to your project.

+The Keeper Credentials then need to be set in the CI/CD Variables as described above.
+Snowflake requires the following:
+- USERNAME: the username for logging in
+- PASSWORD: the password for logging in
+- ACCOUNT: the account from the url, e.g. 'am20982.europe-west2.gcp'

 ## 2. Getting Started
 1. Follow the instructions in Notion to get poetry set up on your computer.